 Thirteen years ago, Cash For Clunkers offered a unique premise.
 Help save a floundering domestic auto industry, inject badly needed capital into an economy ravaged by a massive recession, and replace aging guzzlers on American roads with more efficient cars.
-The federal scrappage scheme that destroyed almost 700,000 supposedly gas-guzzling vehicles had basic criteria: no cars could be 25 years old or older, the cars must manage 18 mpg combined or worse, driveable, and its rebate and scrap value must be applied to a car that would be registered and insured for one continuous year after purchase.
+The federal scrappage scheme targeted inefficient vehicles for destruction following some basic criteria: cars younger than 25 years, with a combined miles-per-gallon figure of 18 or less, and in drivable condition.
+Beyond that, the cash owners received had to be put towards a new car that would be registered and insured for one continuous year after purchase.

-What was taken off the roads has hopefully been recycled several times over, but the truth isn't lost, as we've dug up a little-known, long-lost complete report on every car CFC destroyed.
+In the end, a total of 677,081 used cars were pulled off the road.
+For years, rumors circulated of people trading in 1980s and 1990s exotics, luxury cars, and all manner of other future classics, but the full picture of what was lost remained cloudy.
+Until now—we've dug up a little-known, long-lost complete report on every car CFC destroyed.
 With talk of a new buyback program to push people from internal combustion to electric vehicles echoing through Washington D.C., it's the perfect time to revisit what happened the last time we cashed in our clunkers.

 We found the report on a Wayback Machine archive of CARS.gov, the website of the Car Allowance Rebate System, aka Cash For Clunkers.
 The site has now been offline for more than five years, but the complete record of every one of the nearly 700,000 vehicles destroyed survives.
 While there was plenty of wailing and gnashing of teeth about CFC claiming a few exotics, that coverage wasn't based on an audited list to eliminate incorrect entries, duplicates, and other errors.